Brock Students for Animal Liberation- BSAL

 The Niagara Artists Centre recognizes treaty rights and supports the rights of Indigenous peoples to harvest on their traditional lands.
 We hope for greater understanding in Niagara about all of the issues that the Short Hills harvest raises and encourage citizens to be informed, including through experiences with the arts.

-The Haudenosaunee deer harvest is protected by law, by treaty, and by the inherent rights of Indigenous peoples.
-We must respect and support Indigenous sovereignty and all it entails.
+The Haudenosaunee harvest is protected by law, by treaty, by the United Nations, and by the inherent rights of Indigenous peoples.
+We have an obligation to respect and support Indigenous sovereignty and all it entails.
 The onus is on us as a community to begin a path towards healing the wrongs of the past and wrongs that are still ongoing.

 Statement of Support from Niagara Quakers